utat-ss/Helmholtz-cage/Structure_CAD/Helmholtz_calculations.md

 # Helmholtz calculations
+NOTE: This README requires a MathJax browser plugin for the mathematics to be rendered.
+## Theory
 The purpose of this file is to describe how the current  required to generate a 2-gauss magnetic field  is obtained.

 <p align="center">